-However, staying at your desk all day can actually decrease your productivity and increase stress levels.
+However, staying at your desk all day can decrease your productivity and increase stress levels.

-Basically, the human brain just wasn’t built for the extended focus we ask of it these days.
-Getting up every once in awhile is important for both mental and physical health.
+The human brain just wasn’t built for the extended focus we ask of it these days.
+Getting up every once in a while is important for both mental and physical health.

-The sun also has other benefits such as bone health, supports the immune system, protects against dementia and brain aging etc.
+The sun also has other benefits such as bone health, supporting the immune system, protection against dementia and brain ageing etc.

 Sometimes a situation crops up early in the workday that needs a great deal of brain power to solve.
 When this happens, the best solution is to clear your head and return to work refreshed.
 When you’re really in the groove of a task or project, the ideas are flowing and you feel great, however, it doesn’t last forever.